 - Reductions in fraction of appointment for either a portion of the year or the full year can also be considered.
 This could include shorter workdays or shorter workweeks.

-- Approval of seasonal leaves/fraction reductions are at the discretion of the employing unit and must be approved by the supervisor and finally the Key Administrator and Chair or Director.
+- Approval of seasonal leaves/fraction reductions are at the discretion of the employing unit and must be approved by the supervisor and finally the Chief Administrator, Chair or Director.
 The leave does not specifically need to take place over the summer if another time period during the year fits the needs of the unit and the assigned duties of the position.

 Guidelines for the employee

 - Individuals may find the idea of a reduced fraction to their appointment or seasonal leave advantageous for many reasons: savings related to childcare arrangements during the summer months, increased chances to travel, or time to take on a second career.
 Others may be thinking about a future retirement and want to ease into that possibility (though volunteering for a seasonal leave does not indicate that you are considering retirement or lead to any assumption of this).

 - The first step in requesting a leave would be to talk with your supervisor about whether this might be feasible for your position.
 If there is agreement that it is a possibility, then a formal leave form should be completed and submitted to your supervisor for consideration (sample attached and available by clicking here.)